Chana Dal Recipe (Punjabi Style)

 chana dal garnished with coriander (cilantro) leaves in a white bowl

-This chana dal fry is Punjabi style recipe of bengal gram lentils or hulled and spilt black chickpeas tempered and flavored with onions, tomatoes, herbs and spices.
+This Chana Dal is Punjabi style recipe of bengal gram lentils or hulled and spilt black chickpeas tempered and flavored with onions, tomatoes, herbs, spices and seasonings.
+Best served with Indian flatbreads like roti, phulka, paratha.
+This dal curry also pairs well with steamed rice.

 Prep Time 10 minutes